5 Ways to Overcome the "After Special Occasion Blahs"

 - Egg yolks

-Vitamin D helps us to overcome the "special occasion blahs."
+Vitamin D helps us to overcome the "after special occasion blahs."
 It can be difficult to get the amount of vitamin D we need from our diets, that is why supplements are often needed.

 4. Pamper Yourself